clearclaw/18xx_1820/README.md

 or "fit to page".
 Print everything with "no scale" or "100% scale".

-**Note:** In many cases the provided art will produce more components than needed (eg trains).
+**Note:** In many cases the provided art will produce more components than needed (e.g. trains).
 Discard the extras.

 #### Outline versus nooutline

-Most files (eg shares trains and player cards) are formatted for cutting with an Ellison Prestige Pro test die.
+Most files (e.g. shares trains and player cards) are formatted for cutting with an Ellison Prestige Pro test die.
 Use the "nooutline" files for those components if you are using such a die.
 For everything else use the "outline" files which have thin lines